nchin212/fotmob_analysis/README.md

 # Data Collection

 Player data from the past 2 seasons (2020-2021 and 2021-2022) were collected using our self-designed web scraper.
-The details can be found in [here]().
+The details of the scraper can be found [here](https://github.com/nchin212/fotmob_analysis/blob/main/fotmob_scraper.ipynb) and the collected data can be found [here](https://github.com/nchin212/fotmob_analysis/blob/main/playerdata.xlsx).

 # Models Used